Viewing Art Can Be Frustrating

 Our world is diverse.
 There are many different types and styles of paintings, as well as people, each of us with a different perspective, different ways of viewing and creating art.
 So it follows that there will always be some art we prefer, others we don’t, and some that we will not comprehend, and may not care to either.
 If you don’t understand it, or like it, just move on until you find one that interests you.

 Museums are educational institutions.
-They collect art for a wide variety of reasons, but in general try to purchase works that had an impact in the way we now view art history.
-Viewing an artwork on display in a museum, with our contemporary eyes, may not give us any connection unless we know about that artist or artwork, or have donned a pair of headphones.
-Even if this artwork is created by a designated “master”, this may not be their best work.
-That is because great masters like all artists, created a wide variety of works, and some may be great while others are lukewarm.
-Museums may only be able to purchase a lesser quality work by a master due to finances or market availability.
-Keep in mind that just because a work of art is in a museum it may not be of high quality, and it may not speak to us.
+They collect art for a wide variety of reasons, but in general try to purchase works that had a significant impact in the way we now view art history.
+Viewing an historical artwork on display in a museum, with contemporary eyes, may not allow full appreciation and connection to the work unless we know something about that artist or artwork, or have donned a pair of headphones.

 If the work doesn’t communicate anything to you, then let it go and move on to another image that does.
 Its more fun to keep looking for work that moves us then spend time with ones that don’t.
 When I go to a museum I give myself one and a half hours max.
 After that I no longer have the viewing attention.
 In that time I wander around in search of one painting that will really move me.
 Once I find that one work I will stand in front of it for long periods of time to soak it in.
 What I am soaking in is not always intellectual or analyzed, but more emotional or felt.
 I go to a museum for that experience, not to see if I can understand all the works that are on display.
 Sometimes I will go to a certain exhibit to see what the curator had in mind – try to figure out what the educational message is from the show as a whole.
 But in general I like to view art for the “high”, the emotional and spiritual impact I can get.
 This, then, gives me motivation to keep painting, to see that art does and continues to have value to the human spirit.